kaizcodes/Pog_Engine/README.md

 - CUDA 12.4 compatible
 - Ollama capable of running:
   - `qwen3.5:9b-q4_K_M`
-  - `qwen3.6:35b-a3b`
+ >`qwen3.6:35b-a3b`
-  >*OPTIONAL, This model is a lot smarter and slower than qwen3.5 but will require some RAM overflow if you have a 10gb card like me,
+  >*OPTIONAL, This model is a lot smarter and slower than qwen3.5 but will require some RAM overflow if you have a 10gb card like me, will be mainly used to judge what qwen3.5:9b finds to go viral

 Built around an RTX 3080 (10GB VRAM).
 Larger models may work better on GPUs with more VRAM.
 Qwen performed best in my testing.